 Comparing Flushing Power & Eco-Options

-When you start shopping the brands available today, you’ll discover there are several certifications that manufacturers use to describe the flushing power of their product.
+When you start shopping the toilet brands available today, you’ll discover there are several certifications that manufacturers use to describe the flushing power of their product.
 Each one is given its rating based on the ability to remove waste particles while resisting clogging.

 WaterSense® certified toilets use up to 60% less water than those without certification.
 This certification comes from the Environmental Protection Agency.
 If you upgrade to a fixture with this option, then you can save up to $90 per year on your water/sewer bill.

 Some communities offer a rebate, discount, or bill credit when you purchase and install a new WaterSense® rated model in your home.
 If your current toilet is at least 10 years old, then you will benefit from this feature.

 All toilets currently sold in the United States may only use a maximum of 1.6 gallons of water per flush.
 This legislation was passed in 1992 as part of the Energy Star® program.
 If you have a model that was installed prior to this, then it might be using up to 7 gallons per flush!

-The Water Research Foundation survey homeowners to determine if the toilets being used today met the efficiency criteria that was originally published in 1992.
+The Water Research Foundation surveyed homeowners to determine if the toilets being used today met the efficiency criteria that was originally published in 1992.
 Only 37% of homes made the grade, although that is much higher than the 3% that homes were using in 1999.

 If you install a high-efficiency model today when compared to an older traditional toilet, the 1.28 gallons per flush could save you over $2,200 over the lifetime of your fixture in water costs.
 Definitely worth the price of a new toilet.
 Upgrading to a water conservation design saves up to 13,000 gallons of water per year.

 Did you know that the average time a person spends on the toilet is directly tied to the quality of their smartphone?
 When you have more apps and features to use on your mobile device, then the longer you sit going to the bathroom.